viamrobotics/viam-python-sdk/README.md

 > This is an beta release of the Viam Python SDK.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.

 ## Installation
-Currently, we have pre-built binaries for macOS (both Intel and Apple Silicon), along with Linux (x86 and aarch64) that you can install via pip
+Currently, we have pre-built binaries for macOS (both Intel and Apple Silicon), along with Linux (x86, aarch64, armv6l) that you can install via pip

 `pip install viam-sdk`